-

 - the Dutch Corporate Governance Code, which sets out best practice provisions with respect to corporate governance of public companies and applies on a ‘comply or explain’ basis;

-- the Dutch Competition Act, which provides for Dutch competition rules and prohibits anti-competitive agreements and abuse of dominant positions in the Netherlands, and requires notification to and clearance from the Dutch Authority for Consumers and Markets (ACM) for concentrations that meet the turnover thresholds;
+- the Dutch Competition Act, which provides for Dutch competition rules and prohibits anti-competitive agreements and abuse of dominance in the Netherlands, and requires notification to and clearance from the Dutch Authority for Consumers and Markets (ACM) for concentrations that meet the turnover thresholds, and the EU Merger Regulation which provide that the European Commission (EC) serves as a one-stop-shop for the review and clearance of transactions that meet the EU merger control thresholds.
+In such cases, the EC has exclusive jurisdiction and no separate notification or clearance from the ACM is required;

 - the Dutch Works Councils Act, which grants the right of consultation and advice to the works council of companies on certain important decisions affecting the company, such as mergers and acquisitions, restructurings, or taking up significant credit, and requires the management of the company to inform and consult the works council in a timely and adequate manner;

-- the Telecommunications Sector (Undesirable Control) Act, the Gas Act and the Electricity Act, which provide sector-specific legislation for the telecommunication, gas, and electricity markets, and set out notification and clearance requirements for certain transactions in those sectors; and
+- the Telecommunications Sector (Undesirable Control) Act, the Gas Act and the Electricity Act (of which the last two will be replaced by the Energy Act), which provide sector-specific legislation for the telecommunication, gas, and electricity markets, and set out notification and clearance requirements for certain transactions in those sectors.
+An additional screening regime is expected to be implemented for the defence sector in 2026;

 The key regulatory authorities relevant to M&A in the Netherlands are: